janvanzeghbroeck/urban-emoji/README.md

 Comparing my model to others that already exists aids in validation of the model and also shows the unique strengths and differences on Urban Emoji.

-For the phrase "My iphone screen is cracked" Urban Emoji predicted: 🙈 😳 😱 😩 😡
+For the phrase *My iphone screen is cracked* Urban Emoji predicted: 🙈 😳 😱 😩 😡

 And Swiftmoji predicted: